 The costs of skiing seem to increase every year.
 One cost that almost never goes down is the cost of a daily or weekly ski lift pass.

-Ski Resorts Network takes a look at the most expensive lift passes in each of the main European countries:
+Ski Resorts Network takes a look at the most expensive lift passes at the cash desk in each of the main European countries:

 Most expensive lift pass in Austria

 The most expensive daily ski pass in Austria is €64.
 That’s the cost of a high season day ticket to the glacier ski resort of Sölden in the Austrian province of the Tyrol.

 The most expensive six-day lift pass is in the same valley, where an Ötztal adult pass (covers Sölden and Obergurgl) in high season will cost €354.

 Both the one-day and six-day versions offer substantial reductions the earlier they are purchased…

 Some of the French ski resort ski pass prices have added an extra wrinkle on top of the reductions for online bookings in advance.
 The Les Arcs Classic ski pass, for example, is the traditional ski pass limited to that area (without the connected La Plagne area lifts).
 However the Les Arcs Essential ski pass includes the Paradiski connection to La Plagne and the use of priority lines at ski lifts.